drobilla/exess/doc/index.rst

    See Also
    ********

-   This manual is split into pages that describe groups of related symbols, for example,
+   The reference portion of this manual is split into pages that describe groups of related symbols, for example,
    :manpage:`exess_int(3)` describes both the read and write functions for ``int32_t``.
    Aliases are also provided for individual functions,